Setting Your New Caregiver Up for Success

 Hiring a professional caregiver to help can give you a much-needed break.
 But leaving your loved one can leave you with a sense of guilt: It shouldn’t.
 Be honest with yourself about what you need and plan accordingly.

 Remember that talking to an elderly loved one about bringing in a professional caregiver can be an emotive topic.
-Your mom or dad may be fiercely independent, and it can be hard to bring this person around to the idea or daily assistance.
-For more help, check out these tips on talking to a parent about care.
+Your mom or dad may be fiercely independent, and it can be hard to bring this person around to the idea of daily assistance.
+For more help, check out

 Once you have worked out what your loved one’s requirements may be, it’s time to contact an agency.
 Agencies should offer a free consultation.
 They can talk to you about your loved one’s needs, and whether they align with what they can offer.
 They should give you an estimate of cost, and they may also be able to provide you with some advice on what options you have for funding the care.